theDierickxLab/theDierickxLab/team/index.md

 %}

 {% capture text %}
-Margo Favier is currently pursuing a Master's degree in Molecular and Cellular Biology at the University Claude Bernard Lyon 1, specializing in Tissue Biology Imaging: Morphogenesis and Repair.
-Within the team, she will lead a project aimed at utilizing human pluripotent stem cell lines to establish an in vitro model of cardiac aging.
+Margo Favier obtain her Master’s degree in Molecular and Cellular Biology at the University Claude Bernard Lyon 1, specializing in Tissue Biology Imaging: Morphogenesis and Repair.
+In the Dierickx’s lab, she will focus on clock factors during short development.
 Apart from her academic pursuits, she has a keen interest in traveling and cooking.

 {%